Data validation

 In a sandbox project:

-- Add a feature with explosives entered
+- Add a feature and enter an explosive with a weight

 Related